SebasNadu/kotlin-lotto/README.md

 - [x] Create a method or service to create the Lotto tickets
 - [x] Create retry helper function to get user input
 - [x] Add a generateLottoTickets service

-### Services

-- [x] add Lotto service
-- [x] add Validator for the purchase amount user input
-- [x] Add a service to generate the lotto tickets from the amount passed
-- [x] minimum ticket: 1000 KRW

 ### InputView